Conway bank robbery, murder suspect arrested in North Carolina

 “Not only have both the Skeen and Major families been shaken to the core over the last two days, so has the entire city of Conway,” Bellamy said.
 “We are shaken but not to our foundation because we are a people of faith and we know that God will get us through this.”

-Council is currently wanted for felony common law robbery after a bank robbery at the BB&T branch at 1604 S. Tarboro St. in Wilson on Aug.
+Council is currently wanted for felony common law robbery after the Wilson robbery on Aug.
 10.

+“We’ll do everything in our power to see that the truth is told and that justice is served to all parties involved,” Richardson said.

 Long criminal history

-Thirty-two-year-old Council of Wilson, North Carolina, is no stranger to the criminal justice system in his home state with convictions dating back to 2004.
+Council is no stranger to the criminal justice system in his home state, with convictions dating back to 2004.

 Council served more than 5 years in North Carolina correctional facilities after he was convicted of being an habitual felon and larceny on March 16, 2011.
 His parole ended on the charges on July 31 — 10 days before the reported robbery in Wilson, according to online records through the N.C.
 Department of Public Safety.

-Seven months before his 2010 arrest in that case, Council was back in prison for breaking his probation on a 2008 felony breaking and entering conviction with another larceny in 2009.
+Seven months before his 2010 arrest in that case, Council was back in prison for breaking his probation on a 2008 felony breaking and entering conviction with another larceny in 2009, records show.

 Council was also found guilty of receiving stolen goods and stealing a car in 2005 and of receiving a stolen car in 2004.